ntoll/ntoll.github.io/posts/why-computers-2.md

 ## Why Computers Work (part 2)

-Just as one can describe rules for a game of cards, it is possible to describe rules for thinking: rules for movement of thought.
+Just as one can describe rules for a card game, it is possible to describe rules for thinking: rules for movement of thought.

 This is the study of *Logic*, and using these rules is called *reasoning*.